switchupcb/copygen/CONTRIBUTING.md

 # Contributing

-## License
+## Contributor License Agreement

-You agree to license any contribution to this library under the [MIT License](https://github.com/switchupcb/copygen/blob/main/LICENSE).
+Contributions to this project must be accompanied by a **Contributor License Agreement**.
+You or your employer retain the copyright to your contribution.
+This simply gives us permission to use and redistribute your contributions as part of the project.

 ## Pull Requests